theseyan/bkg/README.md

 }
 ```

-Only reachable code is packaged into the executable; To include additional assets, use `--include "path/to/files/*"` or `lto.includes` field in configuration.
+Only reachable code is packaged into the executable; To include additional assets, use `--include "path/to/files/*"` flag or set the `lto.includes` field in configuration with a comma-separated list of glob file paths.

+## Differences from `pkg`

+bkg and pkg (Node) have a number of differences arising either from a design decision or a Bun limitation:
+- **Sources are not compiled to bytecode:** Bun does not expose a JavascriptCore equivalent of `v8::ScriptCompiler` yet, hence sources are kept intact in the compiled executable.
+- **File system:** bkg does not embed a virtual filesystem but instead archives sources using the very fast [LZ4 compression](https://github.com/lz4/lz4) which are decompressed to a temporary location at runtime.
+This makes the resulting binary about 1/2 the size of Bun itself, while not having to keep the entire runtime in memory.
+- **Import resolution:** Unlike pkg, we do not recursively traverse through each import in the sources and package those files (yet). bkg will simply archive the entire source folder - this will change in version 1.0.

 ## Key takeaways